nvllkwng/template-loader/README.md

 ## Template Loader for Handlebars
 templateLoader.js provides a single, unified way to fetch Handlebars templates.

-templateLoader loads your Handlebars template by checking if
+templateLoader loads your Handlebars template by checking if:

 1.	the template already exists in Handlebars.templates, OR
 2.	the template markup is included in the current page markup.